SONA Systems User Guide

 - At the beginning of the semester, think about how many credits (required or optional) you are willing to offer to your students for participation.
 You can use the following template in your syllabi for your students to read:

-- At the end of the semester, log in to SONA and export the number of TOTAL extra credits that students have allocated to your class through study participation.
+- At the end of the semester, log in to SONA and export the number of extra credits that students have allocated to your class through study participation.
+The column you should look at is “credits allocated to your class”.
 Add that to your grades, and you’re good to go.
 No more hassling between multiple spreadsheets and saying no to that wonderful graduate student who is begging you to recruit from your class at the end of the semester.